-As the mixing is performed along neutral surfaces, the gradient of ρ in (8.3) has to be evaluated at the same local pressure (which, in decibars, is approximated by the depth in meters in the model).
+As the mixing is performed along neutral surfaces, the gradient of ρ in (8.3) have to be evaluated at the same local pressure (which, in decibars, is approximated by the depth in meters in the model).
 Therefore (8.3) cannot be used as such, but further transformation is needed depending on the vertical coordinate used :

-z-coordinate with partial step: this case is identical to the full step case except that at partial step level, the horizontal density gradient is evaluated as described in $\S 4.9$.

-s- or hybrid s-z- coordinate: in the current release of NEMO, there is no specific treatment for iso-neutral mixing in the s-coordinate.
-In other words, iso-neutral mixing will only be accurately represented with a linear equation of state (neos=1 or 2).
-In the case of a "true" equation of state, the evaluation of i and j derivatives in (8.3) will include a pressure dependent part, leading to the wrong evaluation of the neutral slopes.
+- z-coordinate with partial step: the technique is identical to the full step case except that at partial step level, the horizontal density gradient is evaluated as described in §4.9. - s- or hybrid s-z coordinate: in the current release of NEMO, there is no specific treatment for iso-neutral mixing in s-coordinate.
+In other word, iso-neutral mixing will only be accurately represented with a linear equation of state (neos=1 or 2).
+In the case of a "true" equation of state, the evaluation of i and j derivatives in (8.3) will include a pressure dependent part, leading to a wrong evaluation of the neutral slopes.